microchip-pic-avr-examples/pic16f17146-adcc-getting-started-mplab-mcc/README.md

 - This lab demonstrates ADCC Burst Average mode.
 - 16 continuous samples are acquired and averaged at each ADCC trigger with ADCC Repeat Count (ADRPT) of 16 and Accumulator Right Shift (ADCRS) value of 4.
 Upon ADCC conversion done interrupt, the ADCC filter register (ADFLT) value will be equal to the average of no. of ADCC results.
 Light intensity is calculated using the filtered value.

-**Note:** In burst average mode, ADCC Threshold Interrupt  is enabled to generate an interrupt at conversion of 16 samples with each ADCC trigger.
+*Note: In burst average mode, ADCC Threshold Interrupt  is enabled to generate an interrupt at conversion of 16 samples with each ADCC trigger.*

-ADCC filtered value i.e., averaged value of ADRPT (16) continuous samples corresponding to the Ambient light and converted Ambient light intensity will be displayed on the time plot window in graphical format every 100 ms.
+ADCC filtered value i.e., averaged value of ADRPT (16) continuous samples corresponding to the ambient light and converted ambient light intensity will be displayed on the time plot window in graphical format every 100 ms.

 ![ADCC_BurstAverage](images/burst_average_graph.gif)